 This is why I hate the news.
 The article was okay until it said that protesters rally against President Trump's "Failure to condemn a Nazi rally" in Charlottesville.
 Except he did condemn it, he also condemned the other side for what they did.
 So here is another instance of mischaracterizing the news.

-We interrupt The Trump Immigration Wall to share learning from antiquity:
+A pause from The Trump Immigration Wall to share learning from past times:

-Today is: 19th August (GMT), in history on the 19th of August, 1891 AD the following event happened:
+Today is: 8th December (GMT), in history on the 8th of December, 1890 AD the following birth happened: